victorpengmx/tp/docs/UserGuide.md

 **Unsuccessful Output**

-- If the specified index is missing, you will get the following error message:
+- If the specified index is missing or is not a positive integer, you will get the following error message:
 ```
 Invalid command format!
 shareCompany: Shares instructions on how to add a Company to another address book.